January 14, 20214 min read

 You can think of conversations happening online as one big focus group.
 The sheer volume of social conversations relevant to your brand or industry gives you the ability to peek into the purchase experience in the way that a traditional focus group would, but on a much larger scale, and much more quickly.

-With the right competitive benchmarking technology running in the background, automatically categorizing and scoring social conversations, you’re able to free up valuable resources to focus on understanding customers across their brand journey (rather than spend time running traditional, manual research programs).
+With the right competitive insights and benchmarking tools running in the background, automatically categorizing and scoring social conversations, you’re able to free up valuable resources to focus on understanding customers across their brand journey (rather than spend time running traditional, manual research programs).

 Many brands are skilled at using social media to market products, build community, boost online engagement, and listen to conversations relevant to their organization, but not many understand how to harness the competitive intel made available through social media in order to make strategic business decisions.